Automorphic-Systems/led-network-iot/README.md

 		- Recipes can include simple mapping effects, neural networks, iterative systems, complex events, generative functions, etc.
 		- There are no logical limits to how many recipes can be applied by the topology to the frame

-- Sources:
+- Source:

 		- Sources are any input that produces a data signal in real time.
 		- Sources can be physical sensors, gestures, camera capture, etc.
 		- Sources are not connected to the network directly.
-Data from sources is relayed by way of receivers.
+Data from sources is relayed by way of collectors.

-- Receivers:
+- Collectors:

-		- Receivers is any logical or hardware device that takes input from a source and passes it on to the controller
+		- Collectors are any logical or hardware devices that take input from a source and pass it on to the controller
-		- Receivers may receive data streams from multiple, heterogeneous sources.
+		- Collectors may receive data streams from multiple, heterogeneous sources.
-		- Receivers may also "flatten" data streams from multiple sources and pass on a single stream
+		- Collectors may also "flatten" data streams from multiple sources and pass on a single stream
-		- The network can support multiple receivers, all of which publish to the controller
+		- The network can support multiple Collectors, all of which publish to the controller
-		- Receivers may publish data streams to a translator
+		- Collectors may publish data streams to a translator

 - Translators:

-		- A translator is a logical component that accepts input from the receiver and converts it to output to be published by the controller.
+		- A translator is a logical component that accepts input from the collector and converts it to output to be published by the controller.
-		- A translator requires three things:  the data from the receiver, the topology on which it intends to operate, a recipe which determines how the data from the recipe will be manipulated
+		- A translator requires three things:  the data from the collector, the topology on which it intends to operate, a recipe which determines how the data will be manipulated.
 		- A translator publishes the result directly to the controller.
 		- Translators can (and must) be scaled out, as they do the computational heavy lifting between data stream and visual output